CarlosMartinez-USDA/json-to-xml/ReadMe.md

 ## Issues

-1. Page numbers are not consistently correct.
-	a.
-When the following JSON string key values are present:
-		i.	pub_start_page and,
-		ii.	pub_end_page,
-		iii.	pub_page.
-	b.
-No issues are present with page numbers.
-	c.
-When they are not, they must be derived from the “pub_publicaton” or “citation” key values.
-		i.
-Both of these files are long strings of text, with inconsistent formatting. ii.
-While they mostly do contain some pagination information, iii.
-It is difficult to get the correct data from a string of text that contains .
-2. Extraneous “station_id” acronym appearing just outside the last author name tag.
+1. Page numbers are not consistently correct.	a.
+When the following JSON string key values are present: 		i.	pub_start_page and, 		ii.	pub_end_page,		iii.	pub_page. 	b.
+No issues are present with page numbers.	c.
+When they are not, they must be derived from the “pub_publicaton” or “citation” key values. i.
+Both of these files are long strings of text, with inconsistent formatting.ii.
+While they mostly do contain some pagination information,iii.
+It is difficult to get the correct data from a string of text that contains .2.
+Extraneous “station_id” acronym appearing just outside the last author name tag. a.
-	a.
 Have not been able to determine it’s origin.

 b.
 See screenshot below:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5MzAzNDg1NywxOTExOTc1NjQ1XX0=
+eyJoaXN0b3J5IjpbMTEzNDI2MDIwMSwxOTExOTc1NjQ1XX0=
 -->